LucasDelfino92/morrowindsharp/mw#.md

 ## MOD CONFIG

-> This section includes mods from the extended guide.
+> This section includes mods from the optional sections of the guide.

 The following mods need to be configured using the in-game **Mod Config** menu.